Grrraou/comfy-api/README.md

 - Test connection to services
 - Verify required nodes (e.g., Rembg)
 - View installation instructions for missing components

+### Survival Game
+- AI-powered survival simulation game
+- Dynamic world generation with ComfyUI
+- Real-time status tracking (health, hunger, thirst, energy)
+- Day/night cycle with time management
+- Resource gathering and crafting system
+- AI-generated events and challenges
+- Persistent game state across sessions
+- Customizable character and world settings
+- Interactive decision-making with AI consequences
+- Weather system affecting gameplay
+- Inventory management
+- Base building and territory expansion
+- AI-driven NPC interactions
+- Dynamic difficulty scaling
+- Survival statistics and achievements

+The survival game combines AI image generation with interactive gameplay elements.
+The world and events are dynamically generated using ComfyUI, while the game mechanics are managed through a sophisticated state system.
+Players must manage their character's basic needs while exploring, gathering resources, and building their base.
+The AI generates unique challenges and events based on the player's current situation, making each playthrough different.

+Key features:
+- **Dynamic World Generation**: The game world is procedurally generated using AI, creating unique landscapes and environments
+- **Resource Management**: Players must balance health, hunger, thirst, and energy while gathering resources
+- **Crafting System**: Create tools, weapons, and shelter using gathered materials
+- **AI Events**: Random events and challenges are generated based on the current game state
+- **Day/Night Cycle**: Time management affects gameplay and resource availability
+- **Weather System**: Dynamic weather affects gameplay mechanics and survival strategies
+- **NPC Interactions**: AI-driven characters with unique behaviors and responses
+- **Base Building**: Construct and expand your survival base
+- **Achievement System**: Track progress and unlock special rewards

+The game uses ComfyUI for generating the visual elements of the world and events, while maintaining a persistent state to track the player's progress and the world's evolution.
+The AI integration allows for dynamic storytelling and unique gameplay experiences with each session.

 ## Available Commands